Jim’s diary tells us the exact date of reports of the missing submarine. She had resumed her diary after a two-month gap.

 April 27th 1943 Once again I resume this record after a break since Feb.
 9th.
 Quite a few things have happened.
 What are they[?]

-Jim was writing during the school Easter holidays and noted that on Easter Monday the doctor was called to her brother Rob.
+Writing during the school Easter holidays, Jim noted that on Easter Monday the doctor was called to her brother Rob.
 He was taken to hospital after tests and Jim took his place at the poultry farm.
-She asked the authorities for compassionate leave.
+Consequently, she asked the authorities for compassionate leave.
 She worked long hours, tending the hens and preparing hundreds of eggs for sale.
 On May 4, she spent seven hours at the farm followed by mowing the lawns at home.
 Rob was still in hospital with a duodenal ulcer.
 In the evening, Jim sat down with the paper.

 Tuesday May 4th In the evening read the news that Turbulent has gone – Goodbye Hugh.